-According to DSM-5, it is characterized by 4 groups of symptoms: intrusion symptoms, avoidance, negative alterations in cognition and mood, and alterations in arousal and reactivity.
-These symptoms must impair function for a diagnosis to be made.
+According to DSM-5-TR, PTSD is characterized by 4 groups of symptoms: intrusion symptoms, avoidance, negative alterations in cognition and mood, and alterations in arousal and reactivity.
+These symptoms must persist for more than 1 month and cause functional impairment for a diagnosis to be made.

 More often than not, presentation is comorbid with problems such as depression, anxiety, anger, and substance misuse.

 Assessment should cover physical, psychological, and social needs, and an assessment of risk: this can be facilitated by the use of screening questionnaires and a clinical interview schedule.

 Trauma-focused psychological treatments are the most effective treatment.
 Pharmacotherapy may be used in patients who do not respond to, cannot tolerate, do not want, or do not have access to psychological therapies.